WillNickols/dinemites/README.md

 The complexity of infection (COI) is the number of genetically unique parasite variants detected.
+Typically, the estimated new infections and/or the total new COI are the key outcomes of interest from a study using this type of data.

 When only one locus is sequenced, the COI is simply estimated by the sum of: for each allele, the probability the allele is new multiplied by the probability the allele is present (1 if sequenced and present, 0 if not present, between 0 and 1 if imputed).